 Disappearing Way of Life

-On the way back out our boatman talked about changes to life in the Spreewald.
-The days of the Kahnboatman might be numbered.
-Every year there are fewer tourists.
+On the way back out, our boatman talked about changes to life in the Spreewald.
+The days of the Kahnboatman might be numbered since there are fewer tourists every year.
 The life of a boatman has changed, with new regulations requiring more than just “back of the hand” knowledge of the waterways.
-Family farms were affected by the East German government, and the transition back to unified Germany wasn’t seamless.
-Today, many of the young generation moved away looking for better paying jobs.
+The East German government affected family farms, and the transition to a unified Germany wasn’t seamless.
+Today, many of the young generation moved away looking for better-paying jobs.

-Sadly, this kind of life on the canals and waterways of the Spreewald might just end up as a quaint piece of history.
+Sadly, this kind of life on the canals and waterways of the Spreewald might end up a quaint piece of history.

-So go… While you still can, take that Kahnfahrt for a few hours or all day.
-See the beauty of the area, enjoy the peace that comes with sitting close to the water.
-Listen to the boatman’s stories.
+So go to the Spreewald, and take that Kahnfahrt while you still can.
+Go for a few hours or all day.
+See the beauty of the area, enjoy the peace that comes with sitting close to the water, and listen to the boatman’s stories.

 And don’t forget to enjoy a few pickles.